rwadisaputro/data_quality/README.md

 Native physical-schema discovery
 ```

-It accepts pandas, Polars, and Spark SQL dataframes, preserves the exact object
+It accepts pandas, Polars and Spark SQL dataframes, preserves the exact object
 supplied by the caller, identifies its native execution engine, and discovers:

 - Columns in original ordinal order, including duplicate pandas labels.